huggingface/transformers/docs/source/preprocessing.rst

 Note that if your model does not have a maximum length associated to it, the command above will throw a warning.
 You can safely ignore it.
-You can also pass ``verbose=False`` to stop the tokenizer to throw those kinds of warnings.
+You can also pass ``verbose=False`` to stop the tokenizer from throwing those kinds of warnings.

 .. _sentence-pairs: